 Monitoring of insulated electrical transformers using fiber optic sensors

-SEDI-ATI has developed built-in fiber optic sensors consisting in a dielectric multi-fiber optic cable assembly including an in-line hermetic feedthrough.
+SEDI-ATI has developed built-in fiber optic sensors consisting of a dielectric multi-fiber optic cable assembly including an inline hermetic feedthrough.
 It is aimed to be placed directly inside the transformer tank to offer on-line and real-time monitoring of the health of insulated electrical transformers.

 Insulated electrical transformers are one of the most critical and expensive investments in today’s electric power transmission and distribution systems.
 Their reliability typically depends on their insulation condition.